 In addition to serving as an advisor to the student, the faculty mentor serves to inform the rest of the faculty as to the student's progress.
-At the end of the Fall and Spring semesters the faculty associated with each Division meet to evaluate all students enrolled in their respective programs.
-Each student's academic record is examined, including grades received in all classes and written evaluations of research activities.
-At the time of this meeting the student's faculty mentor may be called upon to provide additional information regarding the student's progress.
+At the end of the Fall and Spring semesters the faculty associated with the Clinical Psychology Program and with each Division meet to evaluate all students enrolled in their respective programs.
+Across these meetings, each student's academic record is examined, including grades received in all classes, written evaluations of research activities, and performance in clinical practicum (for Clinical Psychology students).
+At the time of these meetings the student's faculty mentor may be called upon to provide additional information regarding the student's progress.
 Each student's record is then discussed at a meeting of the entire faculty.
 Written notices are mailed to each student indicating the outcome of these proceedings with regard to their own status in the program.
 The Department reserves the right to require additional coursework, research or practica, when necessary or desirable for a particular student.
-Such courses of action are rare, but should be expected for students on departmental probation, students who have failed portions of their qualifying procedures, or whose work is otherwise judged unsatisfactory by a majority of their division committee, in consultation with the Department Chair.
+Such courses of action are rare, but should be expected for students on departmental probation, students who have failed portions of their qualifying procedures, or whose work is otherwise judged unsatisfactory by a majority of their program faculty or division faculty, in consultation with the Department Chair.

-For students enrolled in one of the tracks of the Clinical Program, evaluations of their clinical and professional skills also occur at the end of the Fall and Spring semesters, before the Division evaluation meetings (described above).
-The Clinical Committee (consisting of all the primary Clinical Faculty) meets at these times to discuss students' progress in their clinical courses and practica placements, to assign grades for practica, and to determine when students are ready for internship.
-Feedback from the Clinical Committee is brought to the Division Meetings by the appropriate Clinical Track Advisor and is integrated into the "end of the semester" written evaluations that students receive.
+As noted above, for students enrolled in one of the major areas of study within the Clinical Psychology Program, evaluations of their clinical and professional skills also occur at the end of the Fall and Spring semesters, before the Division evaluation meetings.
+The Clinical Committee (consisting of all the primary Clinical Faculty) meets at these times to discuss students' progress in their clinical courses, research, and practica placements; to assign grades for practica; and to determine when students are ready for internship.
+Feedback from the Clinical Committee is brought to the Division Meetings by the appropriate Clinical Coordinator and is integrated into the "end of the semester" written evaluations that students receive.

-Mentors and the Department take factors other than satisfactory grades into consideration in determining qualifications for advanced degrees.
+Mentors, the Program, and the Department take factors other than satisfactory grades into consideration in determining qualifications for advanced degrees.
 An adequate GPA does not in itself ensure continuance in an advanced degree program.
 The Department keeps records of deferred and plus and minus grades, complete and incomplete course and clinical requirements, as well as written evaluations by instructors and mentors.
 These factors, along with other skills, aptitude, and record of professional behavior, are considered by the Department in determining satisfactory progress and in decisions to permit students to continue in master's and doctoral degree programs.